 In the time/date mode, the date information will be encoded into the user bits in one of three formats.
 The SMPTE 309M standard defines two methods of encoding date information into the user bits.
 The YYMMDD format is designed for compatibility with simple time code readers and places the year, month and day as BCD digits, along with a time zone offset code in the user bits.
 The YYMMDD format does not contain any century information, but the 5010 assumes that year less than 50 are interpreted as being in the range 2000 to 2049, while years greater than or equal are in the range 1950 to 1999.
-The Modified Julian Date format should be used where century information is required.
-In this format the Modified Julian Date is encoded as a 24 bit binary number in the user bits, along with the time zone offset code.
+The Modified Julian Date format the Modified Julian Date is encoded as a 24 bit binary number in the user bits, along with the time zone offset code.
 A third format; compatible with Leitch master clocks is also supported.